Analyze the performance of your API Endpoints

 ORDER BY percentage DESC

-Here's an example that shows, for the last 24 hours, the number and size of requests per Token:
+The following example shows, for the last 24 hours, the number and size of requests per Token:

 Token usage last 24 hours